Bible verses about tattoos

 In Romans we are told to renew our mind so we can prove what the will of God is.
 What does God want?
 I’m here to tell you that Christian t-shirts and Christian tattoos don’t make a man of God.
 They don’t make you radical.
 When you don’t renew your mind you are going to be stuck fighting with this.
 You are going to think I want to do this so bad and you might even make excuses to justify yourself.
 You might even start looking to websites that will justify what you want.

 When your mind is set on God you desire less of what the world desires.
 There are some churches today with tattoo parlors in them.
 There are even Christian tattoo shops.
 You can’t add the word Christian to something that is pagan.
 God is not pleased with what is happening.
-More and more people want God and their ways.
-Scripture says many will be deceived and many will go to Hell.
+More and more people want God and their own ways.

 12. Romans 12:2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.